superRaytin/paginationjs/docs/en.md

 async | boolean | By default, all requests are sent asynchronously.
 If you need synchronous requests, set this option to `false`.
 Default is `true`. beforeSend | function | A pre-request callback function that can be used to modify the jqXHR object before it is sent.
 Returning false in the beforeSend function will cancel the request.

-For more info on the parameters, refer to the [JQuery API Documentation](http://api.jquery.com/jquery.ajax/).
+For more info on the parameters, refer to the [JQuery API Documentation](https://api.jquery.com/jquery.ajax/).

 ### triggerPagingOnInit <em>boolean (default `true`)</em>
-Determines whether to trigger default pagination at initialization.
+Determines whether to trigger the default pagination at initialization.

-you may want to load the first page with AJAX, while the content has already been loaded before the pagination initialized.
-In this situation, you should set this option to `false`.
+If you have already set innerHTML for the first page before Pagination initialization, you can set this option to `false` to prevent unnecessary paging once.

+### resetPageNumberOnInit <em>boolean (default `true`)</em>
+Reset page number to `1` when Pagination initialized/reinitialized and dataSource is a URL.

-### hideWhenLessThanOnePage <em>boolean (default `false`)</em>
+### hideOnlyOnePage <em>boolean (default `false`)</em>
-Determines whether to hide pagination when less than one page.
+Determines whether to hide pagination when there is only one page.

-### inlineStyle <em>boolean (default `true`)</em>
-Determines whether to use inline styles.

-Pagination comes with style content, by default, the style content will be inserted in an `style` element to the `head` element.

-If you think the use of the `link` would be better, you can set this option to `false` to prevent insertion behavior, and references your css file to the `link` element.

-The default styles: [pagination.css](../dist/2.0.6/pagination.css) [pagination.less](../dist/2.0.6/pagination.less), but you can easily write these styles to apply your own.

-<s>Note, make sure that use `pagination-with-styles.js` before set this option.</s>

-Note, this will not be supported from v2.0.6, please use Link to import css.

 # Methods
-After Pagination is constructed, you can modify the behavior using the available public methods.
+After Pagination intialized, you can change the behavior of the `.pagination` through the following supported methods.

 ```js
 var container = $('#example1');